 Figure 1.
 Different parts of a RabbitMQ setup

 At the heart of RabbitMQ, are exchanges and queues.
 An exchange is the endpoint, where messages are sent to.
 A queue is a place where a message is stored.
 From there, consumers can read messages.
-Exchanges route messages to the queues.
+Exchanges route messages to the inbox queues of the target services.
 The routing defines the logic of which messages should go to which queue(s).
 These can be zero queues if nobody is interested in such messages.
 However, it could also be one queue or many queues.
+In Mosaic services we use a single "inbox" queue per service.
+Service use the transactional inbox pattern (described further down) to receive and store inbox messages in the service database.

-The term publisher is used in your application for the functionality that sends a message to an exchange in RabbitMQ.
-On the other side, there are the so-called consumers that receive messages.
-They can use a push model (preferred) where RabbitMQ actively sends them new messages.
-They could also use a pull model where a consumer regularly asks a queue whether there are new items.
+The term publisher is used in your application for the functionality that reads a message from the transactional outbox and sends the message to an exchange in RabbitMQ.
+On the other side, there are the so-called "receivers" that receive messages from their RabbitMQ inbox queue.
+They use a push model where RabbitMQ actively sends them new messages.
+The receivers store the message in the transactional inbox database table.

 To be able to read or send a message, an application must first connect to RabbitMQ.
 The RabbitMQ instance is called the Broker.
 It has virtual hosts (vhost) that offer a logical grouping of the exchanges and queues and include a permission concept.
 This can be thought of as a similar concept as a database server like PostgreSQL (~Broker) having different databases (~vhosts).
 Moreover, databases have tables (~queues).
 A connection needs to be established to such a vhost.